 Start your day with a walk to Steyne Park on the corner of Ocean Avenue and William Street and enjoy the breathtaking scenery that is Double Bay Harbour.
 Enjoy a delicious buffet breakfast at the hotel followed by a stroll through Double Bay Village where you’ll discover a variety of specialty shops including fashion boutiques, featuring Australian and international designers, art galleries, restaurants and cafes.
 Take a ferry from Double Bay Wharf to Circular Quay and enjoy the day in Sydney central business district (CBD) where there are plenty of activities including the Powerhouse Museum, Taronga Zoo, Royal Botanical gardens, and The Sydney Opera House.
 For the adventurous climb the iconic Sydney Harbour Bridge or take a thrilling ride at over 800km/h in the popular L-39 Albatros Jet, seen in various James Bond ‘007’ and other air action movies.

 Spend the afternoon meandering through some of the worlds finest art galleries including Frances Keevil, New South Wales Art Gallery and White Rabbit at Chippendale.
 To get the most out of your stay, Concierge is on hand to help plan the perfect afternoon.
-Enjoy the spectacular sunset overlooking the serene waters of Double Bay harbour at the rooftop pool and lounge with a glass of champagne.
+Enjoy the spectacular sunset overlooking the serene waters of Double Bay harbour at The Rooftop with a glass of champagne.

-Start your evening at Stillery on level one where our bartender will create a bespoke cocktail.
-Enjoy dinner at Stockroom, our destination restaurant, featuring a seasonally led menu showcasing the best of local and international produce prepared featuring a Robata grill.
+Start your evening at Stillery cocktail lounge on level one where our bartender will create a bespoke cocktail.
+Enjoy dinner at Stockroom Restaurant, our destination restaurant, featuring a seasonally-led menu and delivering fresh, best-in-class ingredients to the table each day.

 Double Bay is named for the sandy shoreline interrupted by a miniature point.
 It refers to the two geographical formations between Point Piper and Darling Point, which are interrupted by a miniature point in between.
 The eastern part is also known as Blackburn Cove.
 The locality was originally called Keltie Cove after the master of HMS Sirius.
 The present name came into use around 1821 when Governor.
 Lachlan Macquarie earmarked the bay as a site for a future Botanical Gardens.
 The gardens were planned and marked out before Macquarie left Sydney, but his successor, Major-General Sir Thomas Makdougall Brisbane, never finished the project.
 In the early years of the colony, Double Bay was used as shelter for fishermen who would regularly fish around the harbour.